|

 to protect our waterways.
 Together we are asking the questions that no one

 discipline alone can ask.
-The team includes a

 trans-disciplinary group of artists, musicians, game designers, programmers,

 and scientists.
-There are special lighting effects, physics and a back end that
+There are special lighting effects, physics and a back end

-audio environment.
+and audio environment.
 The World of Plankton is programmed in

 C# using the Unity 3D game engine.
-This work stems from the Rensselaer

 Polytechnic Institute Department of the